Body Oiling and the Skin Microbiome

 This recommendation should come as no surprise!
 To set yourself up for success, keep your favorite body oil on hand to use for your daily abhyanga.
 You can use an herbal massage oil specific to your dosha or keep it simple with organic sesame oil.

+Warm the oil first.
 After massaging the oil thoroughly into your skin, let it sit for 20 minutes, rinse off in the shower, and continue your day knowing that you have just done your best to protect yourself from whatever the world throws your way.

 Avoid Overusing Products